Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Numerical Methods for Coning Correction

 In this case, the $f$ separates as two terms.
 The first term, $\bJ^{-1}_{\bphi}$, depends on the dependent variable $\bphi$.
-The second term $\bomega(t)$, for our problem, is obtained through sensor measurements.
+The second term $\bomega(t)$, for inertial navigation, is obtained through sensor measurements.
 Notice, Algorithm \ref{alg:RK} samples $\bomega(t)$ at discrete points as determined by $t_k$, $\Delta t$, and $\bc$.
-We first expand Runge-Kutta methods assuming direct access to $\bomega$ for any $t$.
+First Runge-Kutta methods are expanded assuming direct access to $\bomega$ for any $t$.